glycerine/spin_paxos/README.md

 What does a successful write entail?
-We must get a quorum of acceptors to write the same value to stable disk, that value will never change in future ballots (for a single instance of Paxos), even if we over-write it multiple times through the Paxos state machine.
-Once chosen, the value is idempotent to higher future Paxos ballots.
-Lower ones are ruled out by the promise-to-ignore them mechanism.
+We must get a quorum of acceptors to write the same value to stable disk.
+Once written, that value will never change in future ballots (for a single instance of Paxos), even if we over-write it multiple times through the Paxos state machine.
+A quorum of accepted values on disk means the value is chosen.
+Once chosen, the value is idempotent to higher future
+Paxos ballots.
+Lower ones
+are ruled out by the promise-to-ignore them mechanism.
 Of course, higher ballots will re-write the same value